-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List".
+In some cases, you may be able to obtain a drug that is not on the "Drug List".
 For more information, please see Chapter 9.

-Section 3.2 There are 5 "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are five cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug: